 Talk therapy enables you to focus on the long term, dig deep and emotionally explore.
 You can become more aware; shifting painful emotions and self-destructive patterns and gain better coping tools and a greater sense of who you are.

 I draw from such evidence-based talk therapies as Solutions-focused therapy, CBT, Narrative Therapy, Acceptance & Commitment Therapy, Dialectical Behavior Therapy, Emotionally Focused Therapy, Humanistic and self-compassionate mindfulness-based techniques.

-I will bring creativity into our work with your permission.
-This might take the form of art-making, collages, expressive writing (poetry, journaling, story-telling), working with sand or clay, music, and using photographs.
-I may also try to incorporate Hakomi (a practice that combines mindful exploration, body awarenes and creative experimentation to promote healing) and Qigong (healing oneself through breathing, body movements, meditation and guided imagery) when appropriate.
+Creativity can take the form of visual arts, creative writing, working with sand/clay, music, using photographs or body-movement.
+I also use Hakomi (a practice that combines mindful exploration, body awareness and creative experimentation to promote healing) and Qigong (healing oneself through breathing, body movements, meditation and guided imagery) when appropriate.

 Life coaching techniques range from goal setting, asking open-ended questions, determining plans of action, tracking progress to ensure accountability and a therapist who is optimistic and inspiring.